ztyyLV/web-twain-docs/indepth/faqs/develop/how-many-images-can-be-scanned.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How Many Images Can Be Scanned
+title: How Many Images Can Be Scanned
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How Many Images Can Be Scanned
-description: Dynamic Web TWAIN SDK Documentation FAQs How Many Images Can Be Scanned
+description: How Many Images Can Be Scanned
 ---

-# Develop
+# Development

 ## How many images can be scanned?